 Blog | January 21, 2019

 Updated: February 7, 2022 | Share on Facebook Share on Twitter Share on LinkedIn

 By Josh Feierman

-Almost all attractions in 2019 desire some kind of web-based presence for their organization, which, given the long-time industry trend towards online ticket sales, makes perfect sense.
+Almost all attractions desire some kind of web-based presence for their organization.
 Usually, it’s a web store.
 By driving your customers to purchase tickets online ahead of time, you make your business more efficient: you reduce the number of staffed ticket booths you need, you get better analytics as you can see the marketing source of purchases and identify other key data trends, and you offer a better guest experience with shorter lines and quicker entry.
 There are two main options you can leverage to integrate online sales with your ticketing solution and there are pros and cons to each.

 Ticketing companies that offer a web store product, which integrates tightly with your on-premise installation, will typically also offer to host your web store in a secured cloud-based hosting environment and manage all the necessary infrastructure.
 All you need to do is maintain basic configuration of your items and publish them to the store as required; no custom programming or web development is required!
 The barriers to entry are quite low and you don’t have to worry about contracting with another vendor or purchasing expensive hardware to host your store.